All planning checklists

 Secure premium group accommodation

-Utilize Visit York's accommodation search or trusted local letting agencies for properties near Micklegate or Bootham, which offer good access to attractions.
+Use Visit York's accommodation search or local agents for houses near Micklegate or Bootham - you want walking distance to the Minster.

 Moderate·High impact